paulusTecnion/uberlogger-docs/docs/Manual/03-Configuration/02-Sample-frequency-and-resolution.md

 The appropriate sampling frequency for your measurements depends on the signal you wish to capture accurately.
 It is recommended to set the sample rate at least twice the maximum frequency of the signal of interest.
-For instance, if your signal\'s highest frequency is 50 Hz, logging at 100 Hz will prevent aliasing (signal distortion due to a too low sample rate).
+For instance, if your signal's highest frequency is 50 Hz, logging at 100 Hz will prevent aliasing (signal distortion due to a too low sample rate).